NISP-GmbH/Overview-of-NI-SP-Solutions/README.md

 # NI SP Guides

 Welcome to our collection of guides.
-Here you can find a very complete documentation about NICE DCV, EF Portal, Authentication, SLURM etc and related services.
+Here you can find a very complete documentation and tools about NICE DCV, EF Portal, Authentication, SLURM etc and related services.

 ## Documentation